 But Examine is not the end-all-be-all authority and there have been other studies that have shown HMB-FA (which is the “Free Acid” form of the chemical) supplementation to actually aid in building new muscle while also reducing body fat percentages.

 The above is from one of the most impressive studies done on the supplementation of HMB-FA on performance individuals.
 You can read the original study here.
-Be prepared to be blown away as it seems the free acid form of HMB isn’t just anti-catabolic but is actually anabolic as f*ck!
+Be prepared to be blown away as it seems the free acid form isn’t just anti-catabolic but is actually anabolic as f*ck!

 The study concluded with: